-- With the Scan Tool in OBD2 mode, press and release the M button. - The Main Menu displays.
+- 1. With the Scan Tool in OBD2 mode, press and release the M button.

+- The Main Menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Vehicle Information, then press the ENTER

+button.

 - The Vehicle Info menu displays. - 4.
 When the retrieval process is completed, a complete list of modules supported by the vehicle under test is shown on the Scan Tool's display.
 Use the UP and DOWN buttons, as necessary, to view the entire list. - When you have finished viewing the list of available modules, press the M button to return to the Main Menu.